BR1py/itertree/docs/docs/tutorial.rst

 iTree data related methods
 ***************************

-.. automethod:: itertree.iTree.data
+.. autofunction:: itertree.iTree.data

 The data property should never be modified directly (like all other properties too.
 This will lead into inconstiéncies of the iTree object.

 Use the related methods instead.
 Those methods are linked to the related methods in the internal iTData object.

-.. automethod:: itertree.iTree.get
+.. autofunction:: itertree.iTree.get

-.. automethod:: itertree.Data.iTData.get()
+.. autofunction:: itertree.Data.iTData.get()

-.. automethod:: itertree.iTree.set
+.. autofunction:: itertree.iTree.set

-.. automethod:: itertree.Data.iTData.set()
+.. autofunction:: itertree.Data.iTData.set()

-.. automethod:: itertree.iTree.pop_data
+.. autofunction:: itertree.iTree.pop_data

-.. automethod:: itertree.Data.iTData.pop()
+.. autofunction:: itertree.Data.iTData.pop()

-.. automethod:: itertree.iTree.check
+.. autofunction:: itertree.iTree.check

-.. automethod:: itertree.Data.iTData.check()
+.. autofunction:: itertree.Data.iTData.check()

 The iTData objects contains a special functionality so that the user can store easy any related data objects into the iTree internal iTData object.
 If set() function is used with out giving a key the object will be stored in the (__NOKEY__) item.
 For more complex data the user can combine the data with a key and it is stored in the internal dict like structure.